Deciding to Start

 You're exhausted by being yourself.
 The performance of okayness takes everything you have.
 You don't know who you are underneath the mask.
 You're tired of pretending.

 Something happened and you can't move past it.
 A loss, a trauma, a betrayal.
 Time is passing but you're stuck.
-The wound isn't healing on its own.
+It hasn't settled on its own.

 You keep asking this question.
 The fact that you're googling "do I need therapy" suggests part of you already knows the answer.